GoogleCloudPlatform/cloud-console-identity-platform-tutorials/authui-firebaseui/README.md

-# Configuring IAP with a Single Federated non-Google Provider Using FirebaseUI
+# Configuring IAP with Email/Password Authentication Using FirebaseUI

-This sample walks you through deploying an App Engine flexible environment application and securing it with
+This sample walks you through deploying an App Engine standard environment application and securing it with
 [Cloud Identity-Aware Proxy](https://cloud.google.com/iap/docs/external-identities)
 (Cloud IAP) external identities, powered by
 [Google Cloud Identity Platform](https://cloud.google.com/identity-platform/) (GCIP).
 This sample will also work for a GCE or GKE IAP resource.

-More specifically, this quickstart sample demonstrates using a federated provider like Facebook to sign in to an IAP gated resource (GAE app).
-The same flow can be applied for other federated providers (SAML, OIDC, OAuth, etc) with minimal adjustments to the code.
+More specifically, this sample demonstrates using email and password authentication to sign in to an IAP gated resource (GAE app).
+The same flow can be applied for federated providers (SAML, OIDC, OAuth, etc) with minimal adjustments to the code.

-This quickstart works for single project level IdP or single tenant level IdP.
+This sample works for single project level IdP or single tenant level IdP.

 ## Table of Contents